sandyjmacdonald/intro-python-course/README.md

 by chance) is a reliable value that we can use instead.
 For this reason, the `corrected_rna_seq_data.txt` file contains a column with the q-values as well.

+## Shakespeare Plays and Sonnets

+The file `complete_works_shakespeare.txt` contains the text of Shakespeare's plays and sonnets, as an example of a text corpus for analysis.

 ## Met Office Weather Data

 `met-office-weather` contains the Python code which generates the page at